stbrumme/leetcode/README.md

 Why ?
 -----

-The main purpose **wasn't** solving these problems but upgrading my Python skills from _"beginner"_ to _"intermediate"_.
+Actually the main purpose **wasn't** solving these problems but upgrading my Python skills from _"beginner"_ to _"intermediate"_.
-There was a warm up with a few problems in C++ and then I switched to Python.
+There was a warm up period with a few problems in C++ and then I switched to Python.
-For unknown reaaons, I solved all (free) SQL problems within a few days, too.
+For unknown reaaons, I solved all (free) SQL and Bash problems within a few days, too.

 The focus **wasn't** on writing clean / readable / compact code but on experimenting with features of the Python3 core programming language.
 Therefore the code quality is much lower than my "polished" [Project Euler](https://euler.stephan-brumme.com) solutions.